servo-automation/highfive/README.md

 <sup>
 [1]: If you've removed an event from the global config file, then the entire group of handlers will be ignored. <br />
 [2]: Note that the handler-specific `config.json` live alongside the handlers themselves, and hence they cannot be changed after building the image.
+[3]: If you've modified the config, then you can specify the new location using the `CONFIG` env variable.
 </sup>